 The purpose of internal control and risk management is to ensure the effective and profitable operations of the company, the reliability of information, and compliance with the relevant regulations and operating principles.
-Another objective is to be able to identify, evaluate, and monitor risks related to the business operations.
-The internal audit of the company evaluates aspects such as the internal control of the company and risk management.
+A further objective is to be able to identify, evaluate, and monitor risks related to the business operations.
+The internal audit function of the company evaluates aspects such as the internal control and risk management of the company.

 The company procedure concerning related party transactions is also a part of good corporate governance.
 Whenever the company conducts business transactions with related parties, the company must ensure that the transactions are appropriate from the perspective of the company and the shareholders.
-The company must take into account the legislation that sets specific requirements for the monitoring, assessment, deciding, and disclosure of related-party transactions.
+The company must take into account the legislation that sets specific requirements for the monitoring, assessment, decision-making, and disclosure of related-party transactions.

-The Reporting section sets out in more detail how these matters need to be reported in the company's Corporate Governance Statement.
+The Reporting section sets out in more detail how these matters need to be reported in the company's Corporate Governance Statement